YXLZJ/fastfuzzingVM/readme.md

 ### Direct Threading Model

 Addresses in the thread are the addresses of machine language.
-This form is simple, but may have overheads because the thread consists only of machine addresses, so all further parameters must be loaded indirectly from memory.
 In this project, variable IP(instruction pointer) indicates the address of instruction directly.

 Example of terminal instrution
 ``` Forth